madrilene/lenesaile.com/src/content/posts/en/DRAFT-2025-04-12-og-images-deep-dive.md

 But: You can build them dynamically, using your colors, shapes and photos, template strings like titles and description, and make the images automatically adapt as you change go and those values.
 Let's see how we can do that.

-## With Canvas
+## With the Eleventy Screenshot API

-This is a technique I explored years ago a bit, but it didn't stick with me.
-I just want to mention that it exists, in case it resonates with you.
-Basically, you use a  HTML `<canvas>`  to draw graphics.
-I am sure there are some articles about that technique out there.
+I want to mention this first, because it is much easier to set up and run.
+It uses the [Eleventy Screenshot API](https://github.com/11ty/api-screenshot), which you can self host.
+It uses Puppeteer to create a screenshot of an HTML template we create for every post.

 ## Template --> SVG --> raster graphic